cdayw/COSC/Powershell.md

 }
 ```
 ## Using -match and regex to extract specific elements out of an Array
+. -> wildcard in regex
+* -> quantifier for wildcard in regex
 ```
 $BB = "Mr. Krabs","Sandy","Larry the Lobster","SpOngebOb","Patrick","Gary"